For years, Asus ROG laptops have been a standard for full-size performance and gaming computers with beefy specs and cooling solutions to match.

 There are also more affordable lower-tier 2020 ROG Scar 17 variants with RTX 2060 90W (G732LVS) or RTX 2070 Super 115W graphics (G732LWS), and those are slightly slimmer and lighter, and get a simplified thermal design in comparison to the LXS reviewed here.
 We might test the G732LWS as well if there’s enough interest.

-In the meantime, follow this link for updated configurations and prices in your region at the time you’re reading this article.
+follow this link for updated configurations and prices in your region at the time you’re reading this article.
+Design and exterior

 The ROG Strix Scar lineup has been completely redesigned in 2019, and the 2020 updates are built on the same chassis.